-Here’s four of this week’s food discoveries:
+Here are four of this week’s food discoveries:

 Fresh & Easy.
 The joke in Hollywood is that Fresh & Easy is neither fresh nor easy.
 And, while the fruit/veggies are rather sad, the produce is suspicious, the bakery empty, the deli filled with strange things, and the aisles devoid of useful food… the pre-packaged snacks are actually pretty good/healthy (Whole Foods quality).
 So, this is where we got the summer camp snacks.
-And, we planned each day like it was a snacks only day.
+And, we planned each day like it was a snack only day.

 Ro-Ros Chicken.
 My kid will eat chicken and hummus all day, every day, until the cows come home.
 Ro-Ros makes it really easy to order food online and they’ll deliver to just about anywhere in Hollywood… including hotels.

 Instacart.
-At some point you’ll crave vegetables, fresh fruit, and pbj sandwiches.
+At some point, you’ll crave vegetables, fresh fruit, and pbj sandwiches.
 This is where Instacart comes in handy.
 Go to their site, fill your cart with food from places like Whole Foods and Trader Joe’s, and someone else will do the shopping and deliver it to you.
 I kid you not.
 You can even do this from your phone… there’s an Instacart app.

 Lyfe Kitchen.
 Discovering Lyfe in Palo Alto was amazing.
-Finding it in Hollywood was a God send.
+Finding it in Hollywood was a Godsend.
 Quality, healthy, delicious food.
 Order from their website and they’ll deliver anywhere in Hollywood.